VectorInstitute/FL4Health/research/ag_news/dynamic_layer_exchange/README.md

 You can customize how tensors are selected and how many tensors to exchange, but more on this later.

-This example fine-tunes a pre-trained RoBERTa-base encoder to perform text classification on the AG News dataset in a federated setting, where each client performs a Dirichlet sampling on its training set so we get heterogeneous data distributions across clients.
+This example fine-tunes a pre-trained BERT encoder to perform text classification on the AG News dataset in a federated setting, where each client performs a Dirichlet sampling on its training set so we get heterogeneous data distributions across clients.

 ## Running the Example